-In the bare-bones batch script above, we selected the Haswell nodes.
-To select the KNL nodes, we need to change the constraint from "haswell" to "knl".
+In some examples above, we selected the Haswell nodes.
+To select the KNL nodes, we need to change the -C flag's argument from "haswell" to "knl".

 Our bare-bones interactive batch command for running 32 MPI processes across two nodes becomes: